 - i.
 Presentation by Student, including statement of facts and documentation. - ii.
 Presentation by Instructor/Professor, including statement of facts and documentation. - iii.
 Questions from Appeal Board for information and clarification. - iv.
 Deliberation of Appeal Board in absence of Student and Instructor/Professor. - v.
 Communication of Appeal Board's decision to Student and Instructor/Professor. - vi.
 Record of the procedure will be kept on file in the Dean of the College. - 5.
 The Dean of the College conveys the decision of the Appeal Board within two working days.
 The student and instructor will each receive a written copy of the decision with the reasons for the decision. - 6.
-If the Appeal Board decision is unsatisfactory to either the student or the instructor, that person may appeal the decision to the Provost.
-The materials of the grade appeal should be supplied to the Provost by the Dean of the College upon request.
-The Provost's decision is final.
+If the Appeal Board decision is unsatisfactory to either the student or the instructor, that person may appeal the decision to the Office of Academic Affairs.
+The materials of the grade appeal should be supplied to the Office of Academic Affairs by the Dean of the College upon request.
+The Office of Academic Affairs' decision is final.